Lucas Benitez

 THE ARTIST

 Lucas Benitez grew up in Norwalk, CT, and has had a desire for art since childhood.
 He takes inspiration from his personal life, upbringing, and the outdoors.
-He’s taken art classes throughout high school and currently attends SCAD in Savannah, GA to pursue his career in the fine arts.
+He is a multidisciplinary artist who currently attends The Savannah College of Art and Design in GA, to pursue his career in the fine arts.

 @lucasspaints